ohmvaghela/Learn/big_data/hadoop/hadoop.md

   - ## Block size
     - In HDFS files are divided into blocks and stored
     - default block size is 128MB, but can be altered
+  - ## Rack
+    - It is physical collection of DataNodes
+    - A large cluster consist of multiple racks
+  - ## Rack awareness
+    - It is data placemenet stratergy
+    - It improves `fault tolerance`, `data locality`, `network traffic optimisation`
+  - ## Rack awareness policies
+    - There should not be more then 1 replica in same datanode
+    - There should not be more then 2 replica in same rack
+    - Number of racks should be less then number of DataNode
+      - Number of racks should be significantly smaller then number of dataNode, but not necessary smaller then replicaiton factor
+  - ## Operations
+    - Block operations : Operation between NameNode and DataNode
+    - Metadata operations : Operation between FS client and NameNode

 ## 2. MapReduce in Hadoop